BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

 **Allowed values:** Array of two strings, defining the two inputs of the *product operation*.

-Notice that if a string from the input references a feature from the dataset, the name must always be preceeded by a
+Notice that if a string from the input references a feature from the dataset, the name must always be preceded by a
 # symbol.
 This will indicate *IGNNITION* that such keyword references a value present in the dataset.

 ----